edgecollective/edge-blog/co2/index.md

 |:--:|
 | **Figure 2**.
 Air changes per hour (or **ACH**) is a standard measure of the rate at which the air in the room is replaced by outdoor air.
 An air purifier can remove contaminants from the air at a rate that can be expressed in "equivalent air changes per hour", or **eACH**.
 These ventilation rates are additive; the total ventilation rate in the room can be considered to be **ACH_total = ACH + eACH**. |

-Another, more robust way of using CO2 to assess COVID-19 transmission risk indoors is to use CO2 as a 'tracer gas' to assess indoor ventilation.

-The basic idea is that we can inject 'excess' CO2 into a room (exhaled by humans, or generated some other way), then watch how long it takes for that excess CO2 to be removed via ventilation.
-By measuring carefully, we can use this approach to estimate a standard measure of ventilation, "air changes per hour" -- the number of times per hour that all of the room has been effectively replaced by outdoor air.

 Estimates have been made for 'safe' levels of ACH for COVID-19: